akash-network/website/src/content/Docs/deployments/akash-console/index.md

 ## Manage Deployments

-There are a several important management operations you can do with the Cloudmos Deploy tool including:
+There are a several important management operations you can do with the Akash Console tool including:

 - [Add funds to existing deployment’s Escrow Account](#add-funding-to-active-deployment)
 - [Close an active deployment](#close-active-deployment)

 ### **Deployment Dashboard Overview**

-- To get an overview of what you have deployed click the `Dashboard` button on the left hand navigation pane
+- To get an overview of what you have deployed click the `Deployments` button on the left hand navigation pane
 - From the Active Deployments window you can see the resources that are dedicated to each deployment.

 ![](../../assets/cloudmosDashboard.png)